Kids and the dentist

 Fluoride helps prevent tooth decay by making the tooth more resistant to acid attacks from plaque bacteria and sugars in the mouth.
 It can also repair weakened enamel before cavities form.

 It’s not uncommon for a child to chip a tooth.
-Using tooth-colored bonding materials we can repair fractured teeth on baby teeth and permanent teeth.
+Using tooth colored bonding materials, we can repair fractured baby teeth and permanent teeth.

 Root Canal Treatment

 Saving a child’s tooth from early loss can help save the space for the permanent successor, making the child less likely to have a bite misalignment and need ortho in the future.